Amid68/Fake-News-Detection/finetuning/TinyBERT_ISOT/TinyBERT_ISOT.md

 4. **Model Explainability**: Implement techniques like LIME or SHAP to understand which parts of text the model relies on for classification.

-5. **Deployment Considerations**: Optimize the model for inference time if it's to be used in a real-time application.
+5. **Deployment Considerations**: TinyBERT's smaller size makes it particularly suitable for deployment in resource-constrained environments or applications requiring low latency.

-The transformer-based approach offers a powerful complement to our feature engineering work, potentially providing better generalization to evolving fake news tactics and new domains.
+The transformer-based approach offers a powerful complement to our feature engineering work, potentially providing better generalization to evolving fake news tactics and new domains, while TinyBERT's efficiency makes it a practical choice for real-world applications.

-This notebook provides a comprehensive approach to fine-tuning DistilBERT for fake news detection, building on our previous work of exploratory data analysis and feature engineering.
-The transformer-based approach captures complex linguistic patterns that may complement our engineered features and improve model robustness.
+This notebook provides a comprehensive approach to fine-tuning TinyBERT for fake news detection, building on our previous work of exploratory data analysis and feature engineering.
+The transformer-based approach captures complex linguistic patterns that may complement our engineered features and improve model robustness, while TinyBERT's smaller size offers efficiency advantages over larger transformer models.